© Koblenz-Touristik GmbH; Johannes Bruchhof

 The fort, built between 1822 and 1827, was named after the brother of the Russian Tsar Alexander I, Konstantin Pavlovich.

-The largely preserved fort stands on the site of a medieval monastery, first of the Benedictines, later of the Carthusians, who gave the district its name.
-The fortification's task was to secure the city area and serve as an observation point for the much larger, now vanished, fortress of Emperor Alexander.
-With the advent of new weapon systems, the fort was also rebuilt and strengthened several times.
-In 1920-21, the fort succumbed to complete demolition due to municipal conservation requests, but had to be rendered unusable for military use.
-The right wing of the casemate was bunkered over during the Second World War to house an air-raid control centre.
-Today, it houses the exhibition "Koblenz in the Second World War".
-From the 1990s onwards, all parts of the fortress were extensively renovated, so that today the terraced complex is successfully used as a venue for concerts, theatre and festivals.
+The largely preserved fort stands on the site of a medieval monastery, initially of the Benedictines, later of the Carthusians, who gave the district its name.
+The purpose of the fortification was to secure the urban area and to serve as an observation point for the much larger, now disappeared fortress of Kaiser Alexander.
+With the advent of new weapons systems, the fort was also modified and reinforced several times.
+In 1920-21, the fort faced complete demolition due to city preservation requests, but it had to be rendered unusable for military purposes.
+To accommodate an air raid control center, the right casemate wing was reinforced during World War II.
+Today, it houses the exhibition "Koblenz in World War II."
+Since the 1990s, a comprehensive renovation of all fortress parts took place, so that the terraced facility is now successfully used as a venue for concerts, theater, and festivals.

 On the map